The 1900 House

 The 1900 House is a historical reenactment reality television series made by Wall to Wall/Channel 4 in 1999.
-The program features a modern family attempting to live in the way of the late Victorians for three months in a modified house.
+The programme features a modern family attempting to live in the way of the late Victorians for three months in a modified house.
 It was first broadcast on Channel 4 in the United Kingdom and PBS in America (with American commentary).

 The series was accompanied by the book 1900 House: Featuring Extracts from the Personal Diaries of Joyce and Paul Bowler and Their Family by Mark McCrum and Matthew Sturgis.
 It won a Peabody Award in 2000 for being "an often humorous, always perceptive, series about the realities of life in 1900 that reveals themes of perseverance, human adaptation and family dynamics."

 The house

 The 1900 House in question is 50 Elliscombe Road, Charlton, South-East London (51.482475°N 0.032394°E).
 An 1890s-built two-storey terraced house with a drawing room, a dining room, a kitchen, a scullery, a bathroom, three bedrooms (there were actually four, but one was used as a safety room with a telephone) and an outside loo.
 To make it the 1900 house, all modern elements were removed, including electricity, insulation, indoor toilet, and central heating.
 Period fixtures such as a 'copper' (a large pot used for heating washing clothes over a fire), cast-iron oven and fireplaces were installed.
 Gas lighting was reinstalled using original remaining pipes.